Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 ### **Demographic Factors**

 Understanding Demographics in Market Research
 Demographic factors provide a factual foundation for identifying your target customers, focusing on measurable characteristics like age, gender, income level, education, occupation, and family status.
-For example, a luxury skincare brand might target women aged 30–50 with high incomes, as they’re more likely to afford premium products.
+For example, a luxury skincare brand might target women aged 30–50 with high incomes, as they're more likely to afford premium products.
 Understanding demographics helps you segment the market accurately, ensuring your product or marketing resonates with the right group.
 For instance, a toy company would focus on parents with young children, tailoring advertising to their family-oriented priorities.
 This data-driven approach prevents misaligned efforts, such as marketing high-end products to low-income groups, and supports efficient resource allocation.
 By aligning your offering with demographic realities, you increase relevance, improve customer engagement, and enhance the likelihood of sales success.

 ### **Geographic Factors**